 Keep a snow shovel in your vehicle.

-Not only will this come in handy for you, you may be a hero to those who are caught unprepared.
-(Speaking of preparedness, here's a winter safety kit checklist of other items to keep in your car so you're ready for pretty much any winter road condition.)
+Not only will this come in handy for you, but you may also be a hero to those who are caught unprepared.
+(Speaking of preparedness, here’s a winter safety kit checklist of other items to keep in your car so you’re ready for pretty much any winter road condition.)

 Before You Turn Your Vehicle On

 Both drive wheels will need to have traction for you to get unstuck.
 These are the front tires on a front-wheel-drive and the rear tires on rear-wheel drive, AWD and 4WD vehicles.
 Turn off the car’s traction control system (usually with a button somewhere on the dashboard or console).

 - Starting with the drive tires, dig the snow out from in front, underneath and in back.
 Clear a path long enough for wheels to move forward and back a few feet, assuming you have that much space on either end of the car.
 Remove any snow around the tires that’s higher than the ground clearance of the car.
 Dig out snow from under the front of your car.
 If you’re high-centered, with snow or ice under the vehicle blocking your exit, you won’t be going anywhere.

 If you don’t have a shovel handy, try using a screwdriver, ice scraper or another tool to at least break up any ice that’s formed below the tires.
 A rougher surface area provides more traction.

 - Also dig out the tailpipe before you start the engine.
 People have lost their lives from carbon monoxide building up inside a vehicle when they didn’t know the exhaust pipe was blocked.